Makerspace-KTH/c_programing_intro/README.md

 On Macos GNU make is part of the _Xcode Essentials_ package that is installed during the Homebrew installation.
 Make can be verified with the following command in Terminal.

     $ make -v

+### Compiling Hello with GNU Make

+This project has a _Makefile_ available that will compile the C program _hello.c_.
+This can be tested in a terminal, similar to the process described in Section 4.
+Open a terminal from the menu bar and type the following command:

+    $ make

+This will generate a binary _"hello"_ program.
+This can be executed using the same method as above by typing on Linux/Macos

+    $ ./hello

+or on Windows

+To compile the program using GNU make

+    C:\Users\user1\c_prgraming_intro> mingw32-make.exe

+To run the program on Windows

+    C:\Users\user1\c_prgraming_intro> hello.exe

 ## References